Pulkit0111/ai_scout/README.md

 ## RSS Feed Sources

-The application aggregates news from the following sources:
+The application curates content from trusted, high-quality AI sources:

-- Hugging Face Blog
+- **Hugging Face Blog** - Latest developments in open-source AI models and tools
-- OpenAI Blog
+- **OpenAI Blog** - Announcements and research from OpenAI
-- Google AI Blog
+- **Google AI Blog** - Research updates from Google's AI teams
-- The Batch (DeepLearning.AI)
+- **The Batch (DeepLearning.AI)** - Weekly curated AI news and insights

+These sources prioritize depth and quality over frequency, providing thoughtful analysis rather than breaking news.
 You can add more sources in `backend/config.py`.

 ## Troubleshooting